saltastroops/data-archive-backend/README.md

 Variable | Description | Example
 ---- | ---- | ----
+APP_SECRET | The secret key for this server | anothertopsecretkey BASE_FITS_DIRS | Base directory where the fits files are located | /home/user/data
 FRONTEND_URL | The URL of the frontend accessing this server | https://ssda.saao.ac.za
-PRISMA_ENDPOINT | The URL of the Prisma server | https://ssdadb.saao.ac.za
+PORT | Port on which the server should be listening | 4000 PRISMA_ENDPOINT | The URL of the Prisma server | https://ssdadb.saao.ac.za
-PRISMA_SECRET | The secret key for the Prisma server | topsecretkey SESSION_SECRET | The secret key for for signing the session ID cookie | anothertopsecretkey APP_SECRET | The secret key for this server | anothertopsecretkey PORT | Port on which the server should be listening | 443 SENTRY_DSN | The Sentry DSN (Data Source Name) | https://d6251ee8232d4au0b57cbhy38c059af6@sentry.io/237524
+PRISMA_SECRET | The secret key for the Prisma server | topsecretkey SENTRY_DSN | The Sentry DSN (Data Source Name) | https://d6251ee8232d4au0b57cbhy38c059af6@sentry.io/237524
+SESSION_SECRET | The secret key for for signing the session ID cookie | anothertopsecretkey

 The [Sentry](https://sentry.io) DSN (Data Source Name) can be obtained from the client keys tab in your Sentry project's settings.